Welcome to Northgate Village Surgery

 Lift access to the building will be affected.
 You can only use the lift from the car park if you have an appointment at the Practice, and you will need to use the buzzer to gain entry.

 We appreciate your patience and co-operation during this time.

 Local Support - COVID-19

 For a comprehensive guide to local support for Chester residents click HERE.

-If you are elderly or vulnerable and are struggling to get food delivered or medicine, please contact the Cheshire West and Chester COVID Response Centre on 0300 123 7031.
+If you are elderly or vulnerable and are struggling to get food or medicine delivered, please contact the Cheshire West and Chester COVID Response Centre on 0300 123 7031.

 Local delivery is available for people who are vulnerable and self-isolating.
 A list of local shops offering delivery is available HERE.

-The Government have launched a new website to use in finding out what help you can get if affected by coronavirus: www.gov.uk/find-coronavirus-support
+The Government have launched a new website to use in finding out what help you can get if you are affected by coronavirus: www.gov.uk/find-coronavirus-support

 We cannot issue fit notes to cover you for self-isolation.
 If you have symptoms of coronavirus and have used the 111 coronavirus service (111.nhs.uk/covid-19) OR if you are living with someone with symptoms of coronavirus, you can get an isolation note at: 111.nhs.uk/isolation-note

 We strongly suggest that employers use their discretion around the need for medical evidence for a period of absence where an employee is advised to stay at home due to suspected COVID-19, in accordance with the public health advice being issued by the government.